-The Kamehameha was constructed using asbestos to insulate parts and components and to fireproof areas of the vessel for the protection of the crew.
-Before the human health risks of asbestos were known this was commonplace in shipbuilding and in the navy.
-Unfortunately the heavy use of asbestos on ships like the Kamehameha put many U.S. veterans at risk of developing mesothelioma and asbestosis decades after serving their countries.
+The USS Kamehameha (SSBN-642) was a ballistic missile submarine constructed with asbestos to insulate parts and components and to fireproof areas of the vessel.
+Unfortunately, the heavy use of asbestos on ships like the Kamehameha put many U.S. veterans at risk of developing mesothelioma and asbestosis decades after serving their country.

 About the USS Kamehameha

-The Kamehameha was one of 12 members of the Benjamin Franklin class of submarines built in the middle of the 1960s and was a member of a larger group of subs used as Cold War deterrents.
+The Kamehameha was one of twelve members of the Benjamin Franklin class of submarines built in the middle of the 1960s and was a member of a larger group of subs used as Cold War deterrents.

-The ship was named for a Hawaiian king and was only the second U.S. Navy ship to ever be named for a monarch.
+The ship was named for a Hawaiian king and was only the second U.S. Navy ship to be named for a monarch.
 Kamehameha I was the King of Hawaii responsible for uniting the islands.
 The motto of the USS Kamehameha was “Imua,” meaning “go forth and conquer” in Hawaiian.

 Construction, Upgrades, and Repairs

-Ordered in 1962 the Kamehameha was laid down on May 2, 1963 at the Mare Island Naval Shipyard in Vallejo, California.
-She was launched on January 16, 1965 and was commissioned on December 10, 1965 under the command of Commander Roth S. Leddick and Commander Robert W. Dickieson.
+Ordered in 1962, the Kamehameha was laid down on May 2, 1963, at the Mare Island Naval Shipyard in Vallejo, California.
+She was launched on January 16, 1965, and was commissioned on December 10, 1965, under the command of Commander Roth S. Leddick and Commander Robert W. Dickieson.

-She was again upgraded between 1986 and 1989 and in 1992 was upgraded and reclassified as an attack submarine.
-She was given the new hull number SSN-642 and her armaments were reduced to torpedoes only.
+She was again upgraded between 1986 and 1989, and in 1992, was upgraded and reclassified as an attack submarine.
+She received the new hull number SSN-642, and her armaments were reduced to torpedoes only.
 She was also upgraded to be able to accommodate men and equipment for SEAL special operations.

 The main goal of ships like the Kamehameha, designated as ballistic missile submarines and deployed during the Cold War, was to patrol waters and deter aggression from the Soviet Union and its allies.

-Following service in the Pacific, the Kamehameha traveled through the Panama Canal and to Charleston to join Submarine Squadron 18 and the Atlantic Fleet.
+- Following service in the Pacific, the Kamehameha traveled through the Panama Canal and to Charleston to join Submarine Squadron 18 and the Atlantic Fleet.

 The Kamehameha was the last of the “41 for Freedom” submarines in service.
 These were the Cold-War era submarines used as deterrents and for patrolling and protecting against the Soviet Union.
-Her contributions to protecting the country during a tension-filled several decades were noted by the U.S. Navy.
+The U.S. Navy noted her contributions to protecting the country during these difficult decades.